pay-theory/payment-components/docs/PAYMENT_PARAMETERS.md

 **Payment Parameters Name**: The name of the payment parameters.
 * Alphanumeric characters and dashes only.
-* Must be unique for the profile.
+* Must be unique for these parameters.

 **Days Until Expiry**: Days until the payment intent expires and is no longer valid.

-**Payment Activation Date**: Date that a payment using this profile will begin being valid.
+**Payment Activation Date**: Date that a payment using these parameters will begin being valid.

-**Payment Expiration Date**: Date that a payment using this profile will stop being valid.
+**Payment Expiration Date**: Date that a payment using these parameters will stop being valid.

 **Minumum Amount Limit**: Amount the payment must be greater than to be a valid payment.
 * This will default to $1 if left blank.